You are not logged in. You need to log in

 Q: Do you nominate work you've published for any national or international awards?

-A: Yes.
-We nominate work for Pushcart Prizes and the Best of the Net.
+A: Yes!
+We nominate for the Pushcart Prize and Best of the Net.

-A: We nominate work for the Best of the Net.
+A: Yes!
+We currently nominate for The Pushcart Prizes and Best of the Net.